Flexible Moral Hazard Problems with Adverse Selection: Model

-\textbf{Principal's Problem:} The principal optimally designs a contract to maximize her profit and recommends to the agent an output distribution $\mu$ that the proposed contract can implement.
+To maximize his expected payoff, the agent chooses the optimal level of aggregate effort $\alpha$ to maximize $\widehat{s\circ \theta}(\alpha) - K_t(\alpha)$, as stated in the following lemma.
+This maximizer is unique since $\widehat{s\circ \theta}(\alpha) - K_t(\alpha)$ is strictly concave.\\ \\ \textbf{Principal's Problem:} The principal optimally designs a contract to maximize her profit and recommends to the agent an output distribution $\mu$ that the proposed contract can implement.
 Suppose that the principal would like to implement distribution $\mu$ by contract $s(\cdot)$.
 According to \cite{georgia22}, it is necessary that there exists a constant $m\in \mathbb{R}$ such that\footnote{The first equality in \eqref{PRE-FOC} holds $\mu$-almost everywhere.
 We omit the discussion of this technicality in the rest of the paper since it doesn't affect the analysis.}

 Here, the term $K_t'\big(\int c(y)\mu(dy)\big)c(\cdot)$ is the Gateaux derivative of $C_t(\cdot)$ at $\mu$.
 The right-hand side of \eqref{PRE-FOC} quantifies the marginal cost associated with adjustments to the distribution around $\mu$, while the left-hand side of \eqref{PRE-FOC} is the contract payment, indicating the marginal gain from such adjustments. \eqref{PRE-FOC} presents how a contract is pinned down by the distribution it aims to implement within the support of the targeted distribution.